stevenrskelton/sortable-table/README.md

 ## Todo

-- Benchmark performance, remove duplicate update calls, minimize observed bindings.
+- Benchmark performance: trace and remove duplicate calls, minimize observed bindings.
 - better CSS theming
 - Test cell templates are accessible in all use cases
+- integration with IndexedDB
+- cell editors
+- maybe: declarative columns using innerHTML nodes
 - maybe: max and fixed table sizing / scrolling
 - maybe: cell selection
 - maybe: figure out how to sort by selected